 Chapter three begins in the heavens and ends in the home.
-It comes right down to husbands, wives, and children.
 God expects a difference between a Christian home and a non-Christian home.
+Christian living comes right down to husbands, wives, and children.

 In this verse, God introduces us to another principle in the divine institution of marriage–obedience of children.
 All divine institutions need order.
-The security of all institutions depends on obedience.
+The security of all institutions depends on compliance.
 Children have a role in the family.
-The security of the family depends in part on the obedience to parental authority.
+The well-being of family function depends, in part, on compliance with parental authority.

 “Children, obey your parents”

 Obedience means there is a higher authority.
-Implicit in the word “obey” is the idea to give attention in order to answer, give ear, or heed.
+Implicit in the word “obey” is the idea of giving attention in order to answer, give ear, or heed.
 This implies respect for one in authority.
 Obedience is yielding one’s self and will to authority.

 Obedience is a form of guidance.
-Through it the child learns to adapt behavior to proper standards.
+Through it, the child learns to adapt behavior to proper standards.
 Obedience is the foundation for character.
-The one in authority should know what is best to do.
+The one in authority should know what is best for the institution.

-The ultimate design for obedience is the independent maturity in the young person.
-All through life, we must adjust to people.
+The ultimate design for obedience is to bring the child to independent maturity.
+All through life, we must adjust to others.
 Other people have rights that we must consider as well as our own.
+We submit to authority all of our lives in many ways.
+We submit to the authorities at school, work, government, sports, and the military.
 Prisons and mental health institutions are filled with people who will not submit to authority.
-We submit to authority all of our lives.
-We submit to the authorities at school, work, government, and military.

 Obedience to parents is God’s design for children.
 Disobedience is rebellion (Ex.
 21:17; Lev.
 20:9).
-The word “obedience” literally means to hear under and comes to mean to listen, attend.
-Here it means, to obey based on paying attention to the parents.
-This principle applies as long as the child is under the roof of the parents.
-Jesus set an example of obeying his parents (Luke 2:51).
+“Obedience” literally means to hear under and comes to mean to listen or attend.
+Here the idea is to obey based on paying attention to the parents.
+This principle applies as long as the child is under the parents’ roof.
+Jesus set an example of obeying His parents (Luke 2:51).

-Parents possess basic authority.
+Parents possess the necessary authority.
 This authority has the responsibility to train children to function on the principles of life and the principles of the Word of God.

-The primary role of the young person is to obey.
+The primary role of the child is to obey.

-If you are a Christian young person, then you have certain responsibilities before God.
-It may come as a shock to you that you have responsibility in the family.
+It may come as a shock to children that they have an obligation in the family.
+If you are under your parent’s roof, you have specific responsibilities before God.
 Most children think that they have no responsibility at all.
 They say, “I didn’t ask to be born.”
 That is true.
-But now that you are here why not make the best of it?
+But now that you are here, why not make the best of it?
 The world does not owe us a living.
-The world can be brutal.
+Life can be brutal.

-This is basic authority.
-The breakdown of the authority of the family will break down society.
+Obedience to parents is basic authority.
+The deterioration of the authority of the family will break down society.
 Parents are not always right, but they are always your parents.
-If children resent their parents because they are not easy going, they are on their way down.
+If children resent their parents because they are not indulgent in their wants, they are on their way down.

-The issue for parents is fairness.
-For parents, the issue is not to demand obedience.
-Nor is the issue winning the love of the child.
-The love of children amounts to very little because they have little capacity for love.
+The issue for parents is fairness to their children.
+For parents, the point is not to demand obedience.
+Nor is the matter winning the love of the child.
+The love of children amounts to very little because they have a smaller capacity for love.
 Some parents try to buy love from their children.
 When they do, they get little in return.
-Parents cannot buy affection from the child.
+Parents cannot buy affection from their children.
 A child will resent the parent who makes them eat properly.
 What difference does that make?
-Does the child see the value of eating properly?
-No. We need to learn to say “no” and make it stick.
+Does the child see the value of eating correctly?
+We need to learn to say “no” and make it stick.
 The child will love us in the long run but probably not in the short run if we execute discipline.
-If we do not do what is right for them, they may not love us or not respect us in the short run.
+If we do not do what is right for them, they may not love or respect us in the short run.

 Communication between parents and teens rests on three principles: